 BY EMMA GREGG If you think of yourself as an ecotourist, chances are you’re a sophisticated consumer with high expectations.
 You love wildlife and nature, respect local cultures and choose your itinerary, transport and accommodation with care.
 You certainly won’t be fobbed off with hollow gestures like commercial carbon offset schemes or those pious little … Continue reading How to travel: What does ecotourism mean to you?

-For those seeking a crowd-free outdoor adventure with clean air, superb hospitality and sound ethical credentials, an African safari is just what the doctor ordered BY EMMA GREGG A taut-bodied cheetah stalks through the grassland before breaking into a sprint.
+If you’re seeking a crowd-free outdoor adventure with clean air, superb hospitality and sound ethical credentials, an African safari is just what the doctor ordered BY EMMA GREGG A taut-bodied cheetah stalks through the grassland before breaking into a sprint.
 A lilac-breasted roller, bright as a rainbow, grabs an insect, mid-flight.
 An elephant kicks up … Continue reading How to travel: Why your first post-pandemic trip should be an African safari

 It’s not often that you find yourself sharing an open-sided train carriage with a tiger, a zombie and a pair of Beyoncé-loving air traffic controllers.
 But this is Brighton, and anything goes.